chef/chef-web-docs/includes_ctl_chef_backend/includes_ctl_chef_backend_gen_server_config_example.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

 The following example shows the results of running the ``chef-backend-ctl gen-server-config`` subcommand.
+The settings and output will vary, depending on the configuration.
 These settings should be modified carefully:

 .. code-block:: ruby